AutoRally/autorally/README.md

 ### 4. Compilation & Running

+First, check your Eigen version with `pkg-config --modversion eigen3`.
+If you don't have at least version 3.3.5, [upgrade Eigen](https://github.com/eigenteam/eigen-git-mirror).

-To compile and install run `catkin_make` from the catkin workspace folder.
+Then, to compile and install, run `catkin_make` from the catkin workspace folder.
+If your version of CUDA does not support `gcc-7`, you may need to use

+`catkin_make -DCMAKE_C_COMPILER=gcc-6 -DCMAKE_CXX_COMPILER=g++-6`

 Due to the additional requirement of ROS's distributed launch system, you must run